New Brunswick: Topography

 New Brunswick lies entirely within the Appalachian Mountain range.
 The rivers of New Brunswick drain into either the Gulf of Saint Lawrence to the east or the Bay of Fundy to the south.
 These watersheds include lands in Quebec and Maine.
+The highest point in New Brunswick is Mount Carleton, 817 m.

 New Brunswick and the rest of the Maritime Peninsula was covered by thick layers of ice during the last glacial period (the Wisconsinian glaciation).
 It cut U-shaped valleys in the Saint John and Nepisiguit River valleys and pushed granite boulders from the Miramichi highlands south and east, leaving them as erratics when the ice receded at the end of the Wisconsin glaciation, along with deposits such as the eskers between Woodstock and St George, which are today sources of sand and gravel.

 Demographics

-The four Atlantic Provinces are Canada's least populated, with New Brunswick the third-least populous at 775,610 in 2021, up 3.8% since 2016.
-A more recent estimate is that the population surpassed 800,000 in March 2022.
+At the 2021 Canadian census, New Brunswick had a population of 775,610, a 3.8% increase since the 2016 Canadian census.
+As one of the four Atlantic Provinces which are Canada's least populated provinces, New Brunswick is the third-least populous province.
+The census also recorded New Brunswick as being the fourth-most densely populated Canadian province, with 10.9 people per square kilometre, behind Ontario, Nova Scotia and Prince Edward Island.
+As of September 2025, the population is estimated to be 869,682.

 The Atlantic provinces also have higher rural populations.
 New Brunswick was largely rural until 1951; since then, the rural-urban split has been roughly even.
-Population density in the Maritimes is above average among Canadian provinces, which reflects their small size and the fact that they do not possess large, unpopulated hinterlands, as do the other seven provinces and three territories.
+Population density in the Maritimes is above average among Canadian provinces; this reflects their small size and the fact that they do not possess large, unpopulated hinterlands like the other seven provinces and three territories.